 In addition, the Rome 1 and Rome II Regulations both now provide for the application of the overriding mandatory rules of the forum irrespective of the law otherwise applicable to the contract.
-Such rules are generally to be found in the consumer and employment spheres or in legislation supplementing an international Convention.
+Those rules that exist are generally to be found in the consumer and employment spheres or in legislation supplementing an international convention.